With expert advice from: Jenny Mollica, Director of The English National Opera’s Baylis programme.

 If you’ve ever spoken publicly and experienced shortness of breath, woken in the night struggling for breath because you’re worrying about work, or are perhaps feeling anxious about heading back into the office, learning techniques to harness your breath can help improve your mental and physical wellbeing.

 The ENO has been partnering with the Bromley by Bow Centre for quite some time, using singing to improve mental health within the East End community the charity serves.
-But in the last year, ENO’s work, using singing to improve health, has been recognised nationally and is now being prescribed for long COVID sufferers who struggle with shortness of breath.
+Due to Covid, ENO’s work, using singing to improve health, has been recognised nationally and is now being prescribed for long COVID sufferers who struggle with shortness of breath.
 Read more about that work here.
+But, as with all my voice coaching work, my interest was in what we can learn and practically apply from the experts of breath in the world of opera to improve professional and personal performance.
+So, when the panel discussion opened for questions, I asked Jenny which one breathing exercise she’d recommend to help professionals better manage nerves or anxiety.

 Countdown to calm.